-Cash provided by financing activities during the six months ended June 30, 2009 and 2008 was \$3.8 million and \$2.8 million, respectively, generated from exercises of options and warrants to purchase common stock.
+Cash provided by financing activities during the nine months ended September 30, 2009 and 2008 was \$5.8 million and \$2.8 million, respectively, generated from exercises of options and warrants to purchase common stock as well as investments made under SIGA's Letter Agreement with MacAndrews & Forbes, LLC ("M&F").

-On June 19, 2008, we entered into a letter agreement (the "Letter Agreement"), with MacAndrews & Forbes, LLC ("M&F"), a related party, for M&F's commitment to invest, at SIGA's discretion, up to \$8 million over a one-year period (the "Investment Period") in exchange for (i) SIGA common stock at per share price equal to the lesser of (A) \$3.06 and (B) the average of the volume-weighted average price per share for the 5 trading days immediately preceding each funding date, and (ii) warrants to purchase 40% of the number of SIGA shares acquired by the Investor, exercisable at 115% of the common stock purchase price on such funding date (the "Consideration Warrants").
+On June 19, 2008, we entered into a letter agreement (the "Letter Agreement"), with MacAndrews & Forbes, LLC ("M&F"), a related party, for M&F's commitment to invest (the "Investment Commitment"), at SIGA's discretion, up to \$8 million over a one-year period (the "Investment Period") in exchange for (i) SIGA common stock at per share price equal to the lesser of (A) \$3.06 and (B) the average of the volume-weighted average price per share for the 5 trading days immediately preceding each funding date, and (ii) warrants to purchase 40% of the number of SIGA shares acquired by M&F, exercisable at 115% of the common stock purchase price on such funding date (the "Consideration Warrants").
 The Consideration Warrants will be exercisable for up to four years following the issuance of such warrants.
-M&F has the option, during the Investment Period, to invest in the Company under the same investment terms.
+M&F has the option, during the Investment Period, to invest in the Company under the same investment terms (the "Investment Option").

-On April 29, 2009, SIGA and M&F entered into a letter agreement (the "Extension Agreement") extending the Investment Period of the Company's Letter Agreement with M&F through June 19, 2010 and increasing the number of draws pursuant to the Investment Commitment and the Investment Option to no more than six.
+On April 29, 2009, SIGA and M&F entered into a letter agreement (the "Extension Agreement") extending the Investment Period of the Company's Letter Agreement with M&F through June 19, 2010 and increasing the number of draws pursuant to the Investment Commitment and the Investment Option to no more than nine.
 On April 29, 2009, we notified M&F of our intention to exercise our right to cause M&F to invest \$1.5 million in SIGA pursuant to the terms of the Letter Agreement.
 On April 30, 2009, we issued M&F 490,196 shares of common stock and 196,078 warrants to acquire common stock in exchange for total proceeds of \$1.5 million.
 The warrants are exercisable until April 30, 2013, for an exercise price of \$3.519 per share.
-The proceeds of the investment will be used for general corporate purposes.
-As of June 30, 2009, \$6.5 million of the commitment remains outstanding.
+The proceeds of the invest \$1,000,000 in SIGA pursuant to the terms of the Letter Agreement.
+On September 17, 2009 the Company issued M&F 326,797 shares of common stock and 130,719 warrants to acquire common stock in exchange for total proceeds of \$1.0 million.
+The warrants are exercisable until April 30.
+The warrants are exercisable until September 17, 2013, for an exercise price of \$3.519 per share.
+As of September 30, 2009, \$5.5 million of the commitment remains outstanding.